prasincs/ClipboardHistory/README.md

 ## Troubleshooting

+### Common Issues

-1. **Hotkey not working**: Make sure accessibility permissions are granted
+1. **Hotkey not working**
+   - Ensure accessibility permissions are granted in System Settings > Privacy & Security > Accessibility
+   - Try setting a different hotkey combination in Settings
+   - Restart the app after granting permissions

-2. **App not launching**: Check Security & Privacy settings and allow the app
+2. **App not launching**
+   - Check System Settings > Privacy & Security and allow the app
+   - If you see "damaged" warning, right-click the app and select Open
+   - Build from source if downloaded version doesn't work

-3. **No clipboard history**: Start copying items - the app will capture them automatically
+3. **No clipboard history**
+   - Start copying items - the app captures them automatically
+   - Check if the source app is in the excluded list (Settings > Privacy)
+   - Ensure the app is running (look for icon in menu bar)

+4. **Paste not working**
+   - Grant accessibility permissions if prompted
+   - Try the fallback paste methods (app tries multiple approaches)
+   - Make sure the target app is active before pasting

+5. **Google Docs link paste not working**
+   - Ensure you're pasting a URL (starts with http:// or https://)
+   - Verify you're on docs.google.com
+   - Check app-specific behaviors in Settings

 ## Contributing